tgvaughan/bacter/_doc/basic_tutorial.md

 clonal frame edges above leaf nodes t3 and t5/t14.
-These edges correspond to almost precisely the same sites on locus A. These two conversions actually represent uncertainty in the source edge of a single conversion comming from either t5 or t14 to arrive at t3.
+These edges correspond to almost precisely the same sites on locus A. These two conversions actually represent uncertainty in the source edge of a single conversion coming from either t5 or t14 to arrive at t3.
 (From the true ARG we see that the fragment actually comes from t5.)
 It is important to be aware of this artifact of the summary procedure.
 Even if a single connection point of a recombinant edge is known with a high